EchterAlsFake/hqporner_api/README.md

     - 720 : Returns 720p quality video
     - 1080 : Returns 1080p quality video
     - 2160 : Returns 2160p quality video
+    - 'highest': Returns highest quality available (Recommended!)

-- Path : Where the video should be stored in
+- Path: Where the video should be stored in
+- File: Location of the file containing urls.
+Separated by new lines!